 Osulloc has 3 separate tea fields on Jeju-do and each one has a distinct environment with diverse soils.
 The Tea Museum with a gift shop and a restaurant are at the Seogwang tea fields.
 You can watch them roast the tea and if you're lucky, you'll get to sample a few exquisite teas.

 This is the most popular of the tea fields for tourism because of the Museum and such, but there are two more tea fields to the east on the island.
 Osulloc teas are certified organic.
 The most visible example of their pest control is the tall windmill-like structures throughout the ields.
 The small blades at the top create an electric charge and bugs that fly close by get zapped... very effective with no insecticides.

 Gardens surround the building that houses the Museum, shop and restaurant.
 Even along the roads you'll get opportunities to photograph wildflowers against the basalt rock fences.
 The Osulloc Seogwan Tea Fields are a must to see when you visit Korea.

 I was at Yeomiji Botanical Garden, sitting on a bench in the centre hall and there it was... hovering beside my arm.
 I thought it was a hummingbird at first but couldn't explain the long siphon in place of a beak!

 ...
-First encounter with one of these strange beings.
+First encounter with one of these strange little whirlybirds.

 He rolls that little siphon up and then he shoots it out again into another delicious flower.

-The Yeomiji Botanical Garden page has more about where I found this little fella.
+Yeomiji Botanical Garden page has more about my encounters with the hummingbird hawk moths.

 The photos are from Jeju-do but the video was taken at Daegu University.
 These little nectar lovers adore honeysuckle and there's lots of it on campus!